 12) Assistance with wider areas of the strategy process: A professional strategy facilitator can assist an organisation with many other areas beyond just moderating the actual meeting itself.
 Well ahead of the meeting, for instance, he/she can help a CEO/leadership team clarify what are the strategic issues that need to be dealt with, identify what range of information should be gathered, and identify/think about which wider groups of people need to be consulted.
 After the strategy meeting, a professional facilitator will be able to work with, guide and support the executive team in drawing up and translating outputs into firmer plans.

-Other examples of a potentially wider contribution include: conducting consultation meetings with certain stakeholder groups or key, individual stakeholders; helping individual executives or task groups look at delegated issues; briefing and possibly co-ordinating other third-party advisers/professionals needed (e.g. accountants, HR advisers, market research firm); work with the team to review and help improve its own effectiveness; and acting as project manager for some or all of the strategy process.
+Other examples of a potentially wider contribution include: conducting research/consultation meetings with certain stakeholder groups or key, individual stakeholders; helping individual executives or task groups look at delegated issues; briefing and possibly co-ordinating other third-party advisers/professionals needed (e.g. accountants, HR advisers, market research firm); work with the team to review and help improve its own effectiveness; and acting as project manager for some or all of the strategy process.